userfrosting/learn/01.basics/02.requirements/03.essential-tools-for-php/docs.md

 Finally, you will need to install **Node.js**,  Javascript runtime.
 Although UserFrosting does not _run_ on Node.js, it does use several Node-based tools to fetch client-side Javascript and CSS dependencies, as well as perform critical build tasks.

 The [Node.js website](https://nodejs.org/en/) provides easy-to-use installers for most operating systems.
-We recommend using the latest version of Node.js (7.x at the time of this writing).
+We recommend using the latest version of Node.js (7.x at the time of this writing), however any version later than 4.x will suffice.

-### Installing Node.js (MacOS)

 To check if Node.js is installed: